newcleo-dev-team/lbh15/docs/source/learn_more.rst

      a useful correlation, the user can choose between two strategies that are proposed and adopted in *lbh15*.
 They differ on how they treat the chemical activity of the dissolved metal.
 The actual activities at the interface are influenced by how diffusion, convection and mass transfer phenomena interact in the liquid metal boundary layer.
-     Ongoing researches are in progress, but currently the exact values for the chemical activities of the dissolved metal and of the Oxygen are not known.
+     In spite of the ongoing research, the exact values for the chemical activities of the dissolved metal and of the oxygen are not known.

      a.
 The first approach is to consider the chemical activity of the dissolved metal equal to one.
         In this way, the first and the second terms of the right hand side of equation :eq:`ox_conc_eq` become zero, enabling to